brendt/stitcher.io/src/content/blog/the-web-in-2045.md

 The technologies the web was built upon: HTTP, HTML, CSS and JavaScript, became technologies to make applications and games;
-some of the programs we use to build the web, are themselves built on these technologies.
+some of the programs we use to build the web, are built on these same technologies themselves.

 Does "the web today" refer to all these technologies and creations, or just a collection of connected documents, built on top of the same technologies?